bigfancygarden/poweredbyage/content/secondone.md

 I moved away from GitHub pages, and instead used Cloudflare, which is where I have the domain registered (pretty cheap, would recommend).
 So far so good.

 I was running into a bit of a problem where I didn't format the frontmatter correctly (I forgot to add the 3 dashes).
 It was causing my GitHub upload to fail.
 But now it appears to be working.

+I'm playing around with Quartz's features.
+For example, I just added the date to this post in the frontmatter.
+I should see what other frontmatter fields exist.

+It's talking about Analytics services (alternatives to Google).
+So far, I see Plausible, Umami, GoatCounter and Posthog.

+I think I'm going to change the font.